 (January 11, 2023) - The West Haven co-op boys hockey team is in the win column.

-Led by 37 saves from Kyril Astravukh and two goals by Marcus Burrows, the Westies topped East Haven 3-2 Wednesday evening at Dilungo Rink in East Haven.
+Led by 37 saves from Kiryl Astravukh and two goals by Marcus Burrows, the Westies topped East Haven 3-2 Wednesday evening at Dilungo Rink in East Haven.
 With the victory, West Haven, which has played significantly better in its last three games, improved to 1-5 on the year.

 Astravukh was stellar throughout the contest, making clutch saves the entire game.
 The West Haven goaltender was at his best in the final period.

 Astravukh denied a breakaway by East Haven’s Michael Savo, who scored twice, with 2:10 gone by and the Westies leading 3-1.
 He then denied John D’Albero in front with a pad save with 9:47 to go, and Cameron Greene from the right faceoff circle with 7:01 to go.